Published on February 5th, 2021 and Updated on April 8th, 2021

 Support Your Child’s Sleep Health with SneakPeek Traits

 In those first few months, it’s crucial to develop your child’s healthy sleep habits.
 Every catnap on Mom’s lap, long snooze in her carrier, and z’s she catches in her car seat all contribute to the amazing person she’ll become.

 Right now, your baby’s sleep pattern may be unpredictable.
-But with a little help from SneakPeek Traits, you can learn your child’s sleep habits based on her unique genetic profile.
+But with a little help from SneakPeek DNA Traits test, you can learn your child’s sleep habits based on her unique genetic profile.

 You can discover: